Background

 Figure 2

 The air conditioning units in your buildings are, undoubtedly, equipped with condensate traps.
-If they have been in operation at least 5 years the p-traps have probably failed several times; and have been removed, cleaned, or replaced.
+If they have been in operation for at least 5 years, the p-traps have probably failed several times and have been removed, cleaned, or replaced.
 And the units will likely exhibit conditions like those illustrated.
 If so, this deterioration can be stopped by having your service personnel install the CostGard™ Condensate Drain Seal.
 In new construction, simply instruct designers to specify this drain seal.
-See: CSI Specification and Drawings

 See the Benefits